Sin Rip: Biography

 Modern analysts have also theorized that Sin, in light of reports of Korean forces fleeing in the heat of battle, may have contrived to lock his troops into a life or death situation where they would be forced to fight for their very survival.
 In the battle, Sin Rip was up against great odds.
 The Japanese, moreover, were equipped with a type of musket, arquebus, which Sin had not seen in action.
 The Japanese outnumbered the Korean cavalry by more than 2:1 (18,700 to 8,000) and Sin's cavalry were largely raw recruits plus some scattered remnants of defeated forces from the south.

 On June 6, 1592, Konishi's troops advanced to crush Sin's forces.
 The Japanese blocked both the narrow entrances and then sent musketeers and archers to rain down a withering hail of musket balls and arrows on the Korean forces.
 Suddenly aware of their tactical disadvantage, many of the Korean forces broke ranks and frantically tried to escape through one or the other of the passages, but were either cut down by the Japanese or drowned in the river.
 A few broke through the Japanese lines and fled.
 Sin and his officers escaped but committed suicide rather than being taken prisoner by the Japanese.

-Family

-Although Sin Rip and Sin Heum were 12th cousins, they each became in-laws of King Seonjo through their children.